fahamjv/fahamjv.github.io/content/about.md

 * Familiarity with agile development methodologies
 * Good problem-solving skills and ability to work independently or as part of a team.

+I am excited to continue building my career as a PHP stack developer and contributing to the development of innovative and impactful web applications.
+I am eager to work with a dynamic team that shares my passion for continuous learning and development, and to take on new challenges that will help me grow as a professional.